 - 1. Clear the area of bystanders, especially small children. - 2.
 Thoroughly wash the machine using a pressure washer to remove all dirt, mud, debris and residue. - 3.
-Inspect the Disc and frame for damage or entangled material.
+Inspect the forks and frame for damage or entangled material.
 Repair or replace damaged parts.
 Remove all entangled material. - 4.
-Touch up all paint nicks and scratches to prevent rusting.
-Spray the cutting blades with a rust inhibitor or paint to prevent rust. - 5.
-Inspect all bearings for wear.
-Replace any worn out bearings. - 6.
-Select an area that is dry, level, free of debris and away from human activity. - 7.
-Inspect all nuts for tightness.
-Torque loose nuts to correct torque value. - 7.
+Touch up all paint nicks and scratches to prevent rusting. - 5.
+Move to storage area. - 6.
+Select an area that is dry, level and free of debris. - 7.
+Remove forks from bucket. - 8.
 If the machine cannot be placed inside, cover with a waterproof tarpaulin and tie securely in place. - 9.
-Replace any decals that are worn or damaged. - 10.
-Do not allow children to play on or around the stored implement.
+Store the forks in an area away from human activity. - 10.
+Do not allow children to play on or around the stored forks.

-4 TROUBLE SHOOTING
+5 TROUBLE SHOOTING